prasunakunasani/AAFCSpringLearning/Spring-demo-annotation/README.md

 - However, for ***special case of when BOTH the first and second characters are upper case, then the name is NOT converted***
 - For the case of RESTFortuneService
     - Eg: RESTFortuneService --> RESTFortuneService
-    - No conversion since the frist characters are upper case
+    - No conversion since the first characters are upper case
 - BTS, Spring uses the Java Beans Introspector to generate the default bean names.
 - Screen shot of the documentation for the key method: ![decapitalize documentation](https://github.com/whereismybaymax/AAFCSpringLearning/blob/master/Spring-demo-annotation/Images/2018-08-15%2013_58_10-Spring%20%26%20Hibernate%20for%20Beginners%20_%20Udemy.png)
 - Link to documentation: https://docs.oracle.com/javase/8/docs/api/java/beans/Introspector.html#decapitalize(java.lang.String)
-- As always, you can give explicity names to your beans.
+- As always, you can give explicit names to your beans.
 ```java
 @Component("foo")
 public class RESTFortuneService .... {